 Generally, a climate-controlled unit should keep temperature levels between 55°F and 80°F and humidity levels no higher than 55%.
 Climate controlled units also are sometimes called temperature controlled units, but there is a difference between them.

-What is the Difference between Climate-Controlled
+What is the Difference between Climate-Controlled and Temperature-Controlled Storage?

 A climate-controlled facility manages both temperature and humidity while temperature-controlled storage only manages temperature.
 Climate-controlled facilities typically are equipped with a dehumidifier and an HVAC system.

 It depends on a variety of factors, like what items you are storing, the length of your storage, the weather conditions in your area, and the time of year you’re choosing to store your property.
 Having your belongings in a climate-controlled facility may not necessarily be worth the cost unless you are storing items that require it such as fine art, delicate fabrics, items made of paper, electronics, discs, records, and antique furniture.
 Moving and storage pods that are made of aluminum, steel and fiberglass instead of wood like those at Mobile Attic are designed to take very good care of most household goods.

 What is Ventilation and How Important is it?

 Ventilation helps moderate the interior temperature and allows fumes from items stored in the container to circulate and help alleviate moisture and condensation on the ceiling.
 For portable moving and storage pods, ventilation helps prevent condensation that can build up inside containers and could cause future mold and mildew damage to your property.
 At the Mobile Attic, all of our units allow air to circulate around them.

 How do I Prevent Mold and Mildew Damage to My Property?

 There are many ways customers can prevent mold and mildew from damaging their belongings.
 Below are recommendations we believe are beneficial to ensuring items do not sustain damage.